 - The motor makes a low humming noise.

 This product combines cold and focal compression that is delivered through a non-motorized gravity-fed system.
 The machine delivers chilled water directly into the cryo/cuff.
 The cuff has been anatomically designed to provide maximum cryotherapy and eliminates the risk of tissue damage.
 The gravity cooler is compatible with all types of cryo/cuff and arctic flow pads.

 The machine provides steady and continuous therapy for 6 to 8 hours.
-Aircast Cold Therapy Machine is ideal for minimizing hemarthrosis, swelling, post-operative recovery, trauma, rehabilitation, and sports injuries.
+Aircast Cold Therapy Machine is ideal for minimizing hemarthrosis, swelling, post-operative recovery, trauma, rehabilitation, and sports injuries such as IT band syndrome and shin splints.
 The universal fit allows the aircast cryo/cuff to be worn on either the right or left leg.
 The gravity cooler includes a tube assembly, plastic fittings, and an insulation disk.

 - Anatomically designed to provide maximum cryotherapy